New England Patriots Vs. Pittsburgh Steelers: Bold Predictions For AFC Championship Game

 — SportsCenter (@SportsCenter) January 15, 2017

-Brady and the Patriots are out to prove themselves once again this season after the star quarterback had to miss the first four games of the season due to suspension.
+Brady and the Patriots are out to prove themselves once again this season after the star quarterback had to miss the first four games due to suspension.
 It was obvious when he came back that this would be a season that he gave everything he had to prove his critics wrong once again.

 What bold predictions can be made for the New England Patriots vs. Pittsburgh Steelers game in their AFC Championship matchup this week?